dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 ## Designing the leaderboard

 Leaderboards within games can easily vary.
-In designing this library, we tried to satisfy the below requirements
+In designing this library, we tried to satisfy the below requirements:

 - store all scores (of course!)
-- a score object is immutable
+- a score object is immutable (so you will not find any update methods)
 - we need to store all scores for each user
 - we need to see the top scores of each user
-- we need to see the top scores for every day (or a specific time period)
+- we need to see the top scores for today
 - we need to see the top scores of all time, along with the users that accomplished them

 ## Usage